Michael Greenberger, JD

 From 1997 to 1999, Greenberger was the director of the Division of Trading and Markets at the Commodity Futures Trading Commission (CFTC), working directly for then-CFTC Chairperson Brooksley Born.
 He focused on issues relating to the regulation of futures and derivatives.
 He also served on the Steering Committee of the President’s Working Group on Financial Markets and as a member of the International Organization of Securities Commission’s Hedge Fund Task Force.

-Discussing both financial regulation and disaster response, Greenberger also routinely appears both in the media and at academic gatherings, including appearances on CNN, ABC's World News Tonight, CBS Evening News, NBC Nightly News, CNBC, MSNBC, PBS NewsHour, NPR's Fresh Air, PBS's Frontline, BBC Radio, and C-SPAN.
-He has also been featured in films such as Inside Job (Academy Award for Best Documentary Feature), PBS Frontline’s The Warning (Peabody Award winner), and the award-winning documentary American Casino.
+Discussing financial regulation and disaster response, Greenberger also routinely appears in the media and at academic gatherings, including appearances on CNN, ABC’s World News Tonight, CBS Evening News, NBC Nightly News, CNBC, MSNBC, PBS NewsHour, NPR's Fresh Air, PBS’ Frontline, BBC Radio, and C-SPAN.
+He also has been featured in films such as Inside Job (Academy Award for Best Documentary Feature), PBS Frontline’s The Warning (Peabody Award winner), and the award-winning documentary American Casino.

 Prior to entering government service, Greenberger was a partner for over 20 years in the Washington, D.C., law firm of Shea & Gardner, where he served as lead litigation counsel before courts of law nationwide, including the U.S. Supreme Court.